straube-co/tracker/readme.md

 ## Running

-The easiest way to run this project is using Valet.
-It's also possible to run it on PHP built-in web server, through an Artisan command:
+The easiest way to run this project is using [Valet](https://laravel.com/docs/valet/).
+It's also possible to run it on PHP built-in web server, through the respective Artisan command:

 ```
 $ php artisan serve